port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 ### Teams and permissions

-You'll notice that some operations have the `onwnedByTeam` flag.
+You'll notice that some operations have the `ownedByTeam` flag.
 This allows you to set permissions by team ownership, rather than by Roles or direct assignment.
 For example, doing this:

 ```json showLineNumbers